NA-MIC/ProjectWeek/PW39_2023_Montreal/Projects/TutorialsOnWorkingWithDicomAnnotationsInPathologyWholeSlideImages/README.md

 <!-- Add a short paragraph describing the project. -->

 This project aims to create tutorials on how to work with DICOM annotations in pathology whole-slide images (WSIs).
-At first, we will focus on nuclei annotations stored as DICOM Microscopy Bulk Simple Annotations and compute nuclei density (cellularity) on tile-level from them.
+We will focus on nuclei annotations stored as DICOM Microscopy Bulk Simple Annotations and compute nuclei density (cellularity) on tile-level from them.
 The computed cellularity values are then stored as DICOM parametric maps.

 ## Objective